(To clarify, this is the 1999 version of Ravenous, not the 2017 zombie Ravenous, which I have not watched because I’m goddamned sick of zombies).

 “Manifest Destiny…Westward expansion…thousands of gold-hungry Americans will travel over these mountains, on their way to new lives…passing right through here.
 This country is seeking to be whole . . .
 Stretching out its arms . . . and consuming all it can.
 And we merely follow–Cannibal Colonel Ives, whose irony is surpassed only by his appetite.

 In terms of sheer Wètiko-ness, Manifest Destiny —the idea that white folks have a divine right (because God.
 And whiteness) to snatch up the whole entire country comes second only to the divine right to own human beings (same).
 Just as Colonel Ives happily and indiscriminately consumes humans, Manifest Destiny happily and indiscriminately consumed all in its path–flora, fauna and many, many, many more humans than Ives could ever dream of eating.
-Ravenous opens at the end of the Spanish War, in which James Polk did a George W., lied about a Mexican attack to justify killing 58,000 Mexican citizens and stealing 7 states worth of land, some of which they hoped to sneak some slaves in…which, on top of everything else, set things in motion for the Civil War (both Lincoln and Grant voted against the Mexican-American war because it was unjust and a dick move besides).
+Ravenous opens at the end of the Spanish War, in which James Polk pulled a George W., lied about a Mexican attack to justify killing thousands of Mexican citizens, steal 7 states worth of land and set ablaze the whole slave state versus not-being-a-horrible-human-owning-piece-of-shit-state debate…which, on top of everything else, set things in motion for the Civil War (both Lincoln and Grant voted against the Mexican-American war because it was unjust and a dick move besides).

-At that point, everybody–and especially land speculators–said, “Well, might as well take the rest, then!”
+By then, everybody ie white people–and especially land speculating white people–said, “Well, might as well take the rest, then!”
 Their justification?
-Pretty much the same as the justification for all colonialism, war and genocide: 1) Americans (white people) and its institutions were innately superior, because God, 2) it was their duty to bring Christianity and institutions across the country, shove it down the throat of any other existing peoples and if they resisted, God is okay with driving them away and killing them because they are inferior, anyway (not white), 3) taking over the land all the way to the Pacific was American destiny, because God…pretty much the same reasons for every fucked up things white people have done throughout the ages.
-I guess God makes for a handy circular argument…and a Supreme Wètiko.
+Pretty much the same as the justification for all colonialism, war and genocide: 1) Americans (white people) and its institutions were innately superior, because God liked white people better than dark people and wanted them to have nice things, 2) it was their duty to bring Christianity and institutions across the country, shove it down the throat of any other existing (not white) peoples and if they resisted, God was okay with driving them away and killing them because they were inferior (not white), anyway, and 3) taking all the whole entire land all the way to the Pacific was Christian destiny, because God likes white people etc.